RiverGumSecurity/CryptoJack/README.md

 ---
-**
-⚠️WARNING⚠️ : When using this tool, DO NOT DELETE THE ENCRYPTION KEY FILE(S).
+⚠️**WARNING⚠️ : When using this tool, DO NOT DELETE THE ENCRYPTION KEY FILE(S).
-Encrypted data IS NOT RECOVERABLE if you DELETE the encryption key file(s).
+Encrypted data IS NOT RECOVERABLE if you DELETE the encryption key file(s).**
-**

 After an encryption operation, the following listed files are **CRITICAL** and must not be deleted.